 The Eastern Orthodox Holy Savior Church is hidden within a complex in the Old Bazaar.
 The most notable feature is the 30-foot-long wooden iconostasis.
 The floral details and bible depictions were hand carved by two brothers over a five-year period – from 1819-1824.
 While the entrance ticket did not include a brochure of information, the caretaker happily shared intriguing bits of history and stories about the church and complex.
 Fee: $2 USD

-#10 Hike to Kale Fortress
+#10 Hike To Skopje Kale Fortress

 The Skopje Fortress, often called ‘Kale’ – the Turkish word for ‘fortress’ – dates to the 6th century AD.
 Sitting high on a hill overlooking the city, the views aren’t spectacular, but worth a quick look.
 The fortress walls have been reconstructed, but the interior is still in the process of restoration.